b. Augsburg, Germany, 1939. Lives between Munich & Cape Town

 1961-1970: Worked as a lithographer in various parts of Germany, landscape painter and print maker, mainly in the medium of wood.

 1974 -1985: Worked as a lithographer and educator at Hirt and Carter in Cape Town.

 1981- 1986: Teacher and organizer at the Community Arts Project, Cape Town.

 1981- 1984 Taught photographic image in print making at Michaelis School of Fine Art.

 Publications (Books, newspapers, journals)

-1989: Sue Williamson, Resistance Art in South Africa, David Philip: Claremont.
+1989: Sue Williamson, Resistance Art in South Africa (Cape Town: David Philip).

 England, Switzerland, Germany, America, South Africa.